acheong08/ChatGPT/README.md

 # V2: Base model

-> ## Update3 2023/02/08: The model is consistently overloaded.
-I am resuming efforts on making a ChatGPT proxy (browserless) service.
-Please use V1 until further notice
+> ## Update 2023/02/10 This model has been removed by OpenAI.
+Please use V1 as detailed above

 Free, browserless, and without rate limits.
 Uses an outdated base model for ChatGPT.